apnadkarni/blt/doc/vector.rst

 DESCRIPTION
 ===========

-The **blt::vector** command creates an array of floating point values representing 1-D points.
+The **blt::vector** command creates an array of floating point numbers representing 1-D points.
 The vector's points can be manipulated in three
 ways: through a TCL array variable, a TCL command, or the C API.